RA250: Celebrating 250 years of The Royal Academy

 As part of the celebrations, the RA and Art Fund have collaborated to create a series of 12 in-conversation events with Royal Academicians in 12 different locations across 12 months.
 These will include Gilbert & George RA at The New Art Gallery, Walsall; Alison Wilding RA at Leeds Art Gallery; Eva Rothschild RA at the Pier Art Centre, Orkney; and Christopher Le Brun PRA at The Munnings Art Museum, Essex.

-In addition, the £250,000 grant will also support museums and galleries across the UK, from Glasgow to Exeter, to hold events and exhibitions marking the anniversary.
+In addition, the £250,000 grant will also support museums and galleries across the UK, from Glasgow to Exeter, to hold events and exhibitions marking the anniversary, including:

 Stephen Deuchar, Director, Art Fund, said: 'Art Fund is delighted to be celebrating the RA's 250th anniversary with a major grant of £250,000.
 This will cover three areas: first, helping a range of museums and galleries around the country to stage events and exhibitions marking the RA's anniversary; second, enabling a national series of talks by Royal Academicians; third, support for the exhibition Tacita Dean: LANDSCAPE from 19 May to 12 August 2018.
 This is the first major collaboration between our two institutions.'